liang2kl/mkdocs-blogging-plugin/docs/index.md

 show_total: false  # Remove 'total pages' label
 template: blog-override.html # Path to customized template
 ```

+`time_format` is used to change the display style of the time, with higher priority than `locale`.

+`meta_time_format` is used to tell the plugin how to parse the given time string from the meta.
+When `meta_time_format` is set, for all posts with a `time` or `date` metadata, the plugin will
+use this format to parse the that time, and replace the time from git logs.
+This is
+useful to alter specific posts' time where git commit time is not accurate or desired.

 For more about themes and custom templates, see [Themes](theme.md) and [Template](theme.md) respectively.